riseshia/exwiw/README.md

-you need to delete the records before importing the dump, `delete-{idx}-{table_name}.sql` will help you to do that. idx meaning is the same as insert sql.
+you need to delete the records before importing the dump, `delete-{idx}-{table_name}.sql` will help you to do that.
+This sql will delete "all" related records to the extract targets. idx meaning is the same as insert sql.

 ### Generator